Picture this: a room. There are four chairs in it.

 Me

 I see you all.
-ADHD wants to act, Autism wants to conserve, Crisis just waits.
-And I try to stop ADHD because I know how this story ends.
+ADHD wants to take action, while autism prefers to save energy.
+A crisis just waits.
+I try to stop ADHD because I know how this story ends.
 This is my daily battle – negotiating with myself so I don't hand over all the energy to one of you.

 ADHD

-But if I'm stopped, I'll fidget until I explode.
+If I'm stopped, I'll probably start fidgeting like crazy.
 I need at least a bit of action.

 Autism